clampz/ocr_project/README.md

 in order to run, download the repo and navigate to the downloaded folder in the command line.

-there you can change the inputs to the neural network in the *params* subfolder.
+there you can change the inputs to the neural network in the *params* subfolder within the *src* folder.
 I named my params file params.dat, so I run my neural net back propagation by typing the following in the command line
 ```
 python main.py -t params.dat